Nonprofit Donation Processing: The Ultimate Guide [Updated 2025]

 Automated Clearing House payments, or ACH, are payments that move from one bank to another.
 This type of donation only includes the flat processing fee.

-With direct debit payments (e.g. UK Direct Debit and Canadian PADs), your donors will authorize your nonprofit to debit money directly from their bank account, either one-time or on a recurring basis.
-This is done through a “mandate-email” process.
-With Donorbox, most of the steps are automated and you only click a few checkboxes//buttons to enable direct debit payments.
+With direct debit payments (e.g. U.K. Direct Debit and Canadian PADs), your donors will authorize your nonprofit to debit money directly from their bank account, either on a one-time or recurring basis.
+This is done through a “mandate email” process.

 3. Digital wallet payments